Vestnik article Formatting

 2.2 Title appears in bold (do not use CAPS LOCK), size 12 point.

 2.3 Authors provide their e-mail or email of organization.

 3.1.
-Abstract in Russian starts under the title and contains about 1300 characters with spaces.
+Abstract starts under the title up to 1500 characters with spaces.
 It should include: timeliness, object of study, subject of study (methods or approaches), results of study.